 Coconut Chicken Curry is a favorite Asian dish, and every chef has a personal version.
 The traditional Thai recipe uses peanut sauce.
 However peanuts are a common allergen, and as a legume they are not part of the Paleo diet.
-Instead, this recipe uses sunflower butter, which gives it an exotic, rich taste.
-This curry is super-easy to make, with a tantalizing blend of flavors depending on the curry powder you choose.
-Traditional Asians blend their own curry powders, and there are a million variations, however most of them contain red pepper, a nightshade.
-If you’re like so many that are allergic to nightshades, check out my easy recipe for Nightshade-Free Curry Powder.
+Instead, this recipe uses sunflower butter, for an exotic, rich taste.
+Or you can substitute any nut butter.
+Chicken curry is super-easy to make.
+Turmeric and black pepper are essential ingredients.
+After that, the flavor will depend on the curry powder you choose.
+Most Asians blend their own curry powders.
+There are a million variations, however most of them contain cayenne or paprika, which are nightshades.
+If you’re intolerant to nightshades, check out my easy recipe for Nightshade-Free Curry Powder.
 To find out if you should avoid nightshades, see my post Beware of Nightshades.
 Serves 2

 - 2 tablespoons coconut oil

 - 1 medium onion, in half moon slices